eladihezi/serverSideFinalProject/README.md

 # serverSideFinalProject
-it our server side for the final project in software engineering, it contain socket connection and mysql DB
+it our server side for the final project in software engineering, it contain socket connection and mysql DB and basic gui